Other

 made up of originally like-minded people.
 However, as the Church

-- along with James White.
-Very quickly all of the early Church
+and discipline - along with James White.
+Very quickly all of the early

-leaders changed their minds regarding Church order and discipline when
+Church leaders changed their minds regarding Church order and discipline

-they saw that their original ideas of completely hands-off freedom of
+when they saw that their original ideas of completely hands-off freedom

 thought they would do.
 So, the leadership started issuing cards of